-Objective Target Action Measure adherence to legislation and policies and protection of Council from liability. binding. on bushland.
-Where impacts are assessed to be within the limits of acceptable change and in the community interest by Council's Bushland Manager, it should be drawn up by a suitably qualified person.
+Objective Target Action Measure adherence to legislation and policies and protection of Council from liability.
+Plan of Management and legally binding. and licences that have the potential to impact on bushland.
+Where impacts are assessed to be within the limits of acceptable change and in the community interest by Council's Bushland Team Leader, it should be drawn up by a suitably qualified person.
 Adequate insurance cover to be demonstrated by lessee or licensee.
 Urban Bushland Plan of Management and have provisions for adequate insurance cover.
 The use of public tendering and fees to be charged will be at the discretion of Council and be in accordance with relevant legislation and Council policies.
 Use of tendering and level of fees to be in accordance with relevant legislation and Council policies.
 Council will decide on whether tendering is appropriate to a lease or licence, in accordance with relevant legislation and Council policies, and taking into account benefits to the community and bushland assets.
 Council will decide on fees charged for leases and licences, in accordance with relevant legislation and Council policies, and taking into account benefits to the community and bushland assets.
 Decisions on tendering and fees are made by Council in accordance with relevant legislation and Council policies and for the benefit of the community and bushland assets.